Get started with your Microsoft Intune deployment

 If users with their own personal devices will access organization resources, then you need to protect any apps that access your organization data using mobile application management (MAM), at a minimum.
 You can create MAM policies for Outlook, Teams, SharePoint, and other apps.
 The Microsoft Intune planning guide has some guidance on managing personal devices.

-MFA is a feature of Azure AD that must be enabled in your Azure AD tenant.
+MFA is a feature of Microsoft Entra ID that must be enabled in your Microsoft Entra tenant.
 Then, you configure MFA for your apps.
 For more information, go to:

 Step 3 - Check for compliance and turn on Conditional Access